 Patent Filing in India – Publication of Patent Application

-According to the Patents Act, 1970, a patent application is not open to public before expiry of 18 months from the date of filing and/or date of priority (whichever is earlier) of the application.
+According to the Patents Act, 1970, a patent application is not open to the public before the expiry of 18 months from the date of filing and/or date of priority (whichever is earlier) of the application.
 The Patent Office publishes the patent application in the Official e-Journal ordinarily within one month from the date of expiry of 18 months from the date of filing or priority (whichever is earlier), except under some specific conditions where:

 - A secrecy direction is in force

-- Application is withdrawn three months prior to the publication period, (before the end of 15th month from the date of filing and/or date of priority (whichever is earlier).
+- Application is withdrawn three months prior to the publication period, (before the end of the 15th month from the date of filing and/or date of priority (whichever is earlier).
 Similar is the case with National Phase entry of PCT applications as well wherein application has been filed in India before the expiry of 15 months from the date of priority)

-The official Patent Office Journal is published on every Friday with particulars including Application number, Date of filing, Title of invention, Publication date, International Patent Classification, Name and address of Applicant(s), Name of the Inventor(s), Priority details like priority document number, date, country etc., Reference to Patent of Addition/Divisional Application along with filing date of the Parent Application, Abstract, No. of claims and Drawings (if any).
+The official Patent Office Journal is published every Friday with particulars including Application number, Date of filing, Title of invention, Publication date, International Patent Classification, Name and address of Applicant(s), Name of the Inventor(s), Priority details like priority document number, date, country, etc., Reference to Patent of Addition/Divisional Application along with filing date of the Parent Application, Abstract, No. of claims and Drawings (if any).

 However, the early publication has some pros and cons for the Applicant discussed hereinbelow:

-- Financial benefit as in case of an infringement suits damages are claimed from the date of publication of application
+- Financial benefit as in case of an infringement suits damages are claimed from the date of publication of the application